 BHMC-NLR has the full service complement necessary for the training of residents in the inpatient, outpatient, and subspecialty clinical settings.
 Residents are exposed to a variety of adult medicine diagnoses, medical conditions and patient-populations.

 The residents in the Baptist Health – UAMS Medical Education Program have full access to a wide variety of patients and services made available at their sites, as well as our experienced faculty members.
-Within the Baptist Health System, the state’s most comprehensive healthcare system, residents are provided elective opportunity to explore other clinical resources including a bariatric care center, wound care service, heart institute, transplant institute, women’s center, orthopedic center, a health management center, a free physician referral and health information service, a stroke program, a breast center, an eye center, sleep disorder center, an alcohol and drug abuse treatment program, a pain management program, a diabetes management program, a home infusion program, and 21 outpatient therapy centers throughout central Arkansas.
+As the state’s most comprehensive healthcare system, the Baptist Health System has profound clinical resources including a bariatric care center, wound care service, heart institute, transplant institute, women’s center, orthopedic center, a health management center, a free physician referral and health information service, a stroke program, a breast center, an eye center, sleep disorder center, an alcohol and drug abuse treatment program, a pain management program, a diabetes management program, a home infusion program, and 21 outpatient therapy centers throughout central Arkansas.
 In addition, the Baptist Health System has comprehensive transitional care services with an inpatient rehabilitation hospital on the BHMC-NLR campus and outpatient rehab services, medical directorship of numerous area nursing homes, an inpatient hospice unit and program, and a PACE (Program of All-Inclusive Care for the Elderly) program.

 BHMC-NLR, as the primary site for the Baptist Health – UAMS Medical Education Programs, also features continuity clinical offices and administrative and educational spaces in a brand new GME building.
 This facility features state of the art equipment, administrative office space, conference rooms, a resident lounge, lockers, shower facilities, an exercise room, a kitchenette, and patient care clinical areas.
 On-site call room facilities are provided for residents in the BHMC-NLR hospital.